 We parked in Veterans Memorial Park off of Broad Street and easily walked to the monuments.
 The first monument we visited was Mercury.
-When we viewed it, we were facing the Indian River, looking out to the launch pads on Merritt Island.
+When we viewed it, we were facing the Indian River, looking out to the launch pads at Kennedy Space Center on Merritt Island.

 ➜ 4.
 Visit the Valiant Air Command Warbird Museum

 The museum is mostly run by volunteers and veterans.
-Inside, you’ll find 53 planes from various wars and missions (including WWI, WWII, and the Korean War) that are in pristine condition.
-This is because many are restored onsite.
+Inside, you’ll find 53 planes from various wars and missions, including WWI, WWII, and the Korean War.
+These airplanes are in pristine condition; many are restored onsite.

 A lot of these airplanes still fly and are taken out a couple of times a month.